anthribidae/species/pages/about.md

 ## Citing
 * This website - {{frontmatter.citation}}
 * Individual taxon pages - See citation at the bottom of each page.
+* TaxonWorks - TaxonWorks Community (2022) TaxonWorks [software].
+Species File Group (maintainers, [https://speciesfilegroup.org](https://speciesfilegroup.org).
+Accessible at: [https://github.com/SpeciesFileGroup/taxonworks](https://github.com/SpeciesFileGroup/taxonworks)

 ## Taxonomic Data
  All data behind this site served as JSON through calls to a [TaxonWorks API](https://api.taxonworks.org).
 You can follow along by using the Console of your browser to explore the Network tab.
 Most specimen records and images are hosted on the [ecdysis](https://ecdysis.org) Symbiota portal, where the ASU Collections are actively digitized.
 Additional records originate from scientific literature or were accessed through [GBIF](https://gbif.org).